About this article

 The professionals know best

 The older generation often has a high level of respect for doctors and healthcare staff.
 Recruiting someone from outside the family to suggest that support may be helpful might be less likely to fall on deaf ears.
-One of such methods is to hire a live in elder care service.
+One such method is to hire a live-in elder care service.

 Find out more: